subhash-halder/subhashhalder.com/_posts/2023-06-17-machine-learning-hello-world.md

 ];
 ```

 Since the input is very small so we can tell the answer will be `y = x * 2`, but it will be not easy to guess if you have millions of data.
-But from the data we can say the equation will be something like $$ y = x \* weight $$.
+But from the data we can say the equation will be something like $$ y = x \times weight $$.

 ## The Neuron